dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 5) Workflow:

-We created a snakemake script to wrap all the commands in the tutorial.
+All the tutorial commands are written as Snakemake recipes.
 The workflow(summarized in Figure 2) has the following steps:
   1. map using minmap2/pbmm2
   2. call small variants using clair3 and phase them using longshot
   3. split the reads into two haplotypes